umn-dash/latex-novice-typesetting/_episodes/01-introduction.md

 In order to produce the actual document, this mark-up text must be *compiled*.
 Errors in the mark-up can either be non-fatal, meaning the document will compile with some warnings; or fatal, meaning the document will fail to compile.

+### How do you say it?
+> Not like the rubbery substance - LAY-teks - but it's usually pronounced LAH-tekh or LAY-tekh.

 ## Our first LaTeX document
 We'll start by creating a new, 'blank', file in Overleaf.
 You'll notice that its idea of a blank file is not actually an empty one.

+1. Sign in to Overleaf.com.
+2. Go to New Project > and select "Blank Project."
+3. Name your project "LaTeX workshop".

 Overleaf fills in a lot of things by default, which is one of the benefits to using it; it makes it very easy to get up-and-running in LaTeX.